robinrojh/tp/docs/UserGuide.md

 - `DATE_TIME` is the date and time that the Procedure takes place.
 It accepts inputs in the form of `dd/MM/YYYY HH:MM`, e.g. 20/03/2022 11:30.
 - If the specified Client already has an identical Procedure, the application will inform you that the Procedure has already been added.
-  - An identical Procedure refers a Procedure that contains the exact information, date and time, and cost.
+  - An identical Procedure refers to a Procedure that contains the exact information, date and time, and cost.

 **Note:** <br/>
 - If you were viewing the Procedures of another Client when adding a Procedure, after execution of the command, it will show the list of Procedures for the Client that now has this newly added Procedure.